This tutorial demonstrates how to insert and remove page breaks in Excel and Google Sheets.

-In Excel, we can choose when to go to the next page when printing by setting page breaks.
+In Excel, you can choose when to go to the next page when printing by setting page breaks.
 Let’s look at the following example and see how to insert a page break.

-In this table, we have sales data with subtotals, grouped by month.
-Let’s say that we want to print data for every month on a separate page.
-To do this, insert page breaks after Jan-21 Total, Feb-21 Total, and Mar-21 Total.
+In this table, there’s sales data with subtotals, grouped by month.
+Say you want to print data for every month on a separate page.
+Insert page breaks after Jan-21 Total, Feb-21 Total, and Mar-21 Total.

-1. First select the row right below where we want to insert a page break.
-In our case, we will select Row 11, since we want to insert a page break after Row 10.
+- First select the row right below where you want to insert a page break.
+In this case, select Row 11, since you want to insert a page break after Row 10.

-As a result, we get the page break line between Rows 10 and 11.
+As a result, you get the page break line between Rows 10 and 11.

 Page Break Preview and Adjust

-Here we can see all page breaks and enumerated pages for printing.
-We can also adjust the page break by dragging it up or down.
-For example, if we want to have just one page for all rows, we need to drag the first page break to Row 27.
-To do this, position the cursor on a page break line (between Rows 10 and 11) until the double arrow appears, and drag the arrow down to Row 27.
+Here, you can see all page breaks and enumerated pages for printing.
+You can also adjust the page break by dragging it up or down.
+For example, if you want to have just one page for all rows, you need to drag the first page break to Row 27.
+Position the cursor on a page break line (between Rows 10 and 11) until the double arrow appears and drag the arrow down to Row 27.

-The page break is moved until the end of the table, and all data will be print on one page, as shown in the picture below.
+The page break is moved through to the end of the table, and all data will print on one page, as shown in the picture below.

 Remove Page Breaks

-2. Select the row above the page break we want to delete.
-In our case, we will select Row 11, as we want to delete the page break after Row 10.
+- Select the row above the page break you want to delete.
+In this case, select Row 11, as you want to delete the page break after Row 10.

-As a result, the first page break will be removed and we now have two pages for printing, instead of three.
+As a result, the first page break is removed and you now have two pages for printing, instead of three.

 Remove All Page Breaks

-Now, all the page breaks are cleared and all data will be print on one page.
+Now, all the page breaks are cleared and all data will print on one page.

 Insert Page Breaks in Google Sheets

-We can also insert custom page breaks in Google Sheets, but it’s a bit different compared to Excel.
-Let’s say that we have the same data set and want to set similar page breaks after each month subtotal.
+You can also insert custom page breaks in Google Sheets, but it’s a bit different compared to Excel.
+Say you have the same data set and want to set similar page breaks after each month subtotal.

-1. First, go to the File tab in the menu and click on Print (or use the keyboard shortcut CTRL+P).
+- First, go to the File tab in the menu and click on Print (or use the keyboard shortcut CTRL + P).

-When we confirm and get back to the Print settings screen, we can see that every month is print on a separate page, so we set page breaks successfully.
+When you confirm and get back to the Print settings screen, you can see that every month is print on a separate page, so you set page breaks successfully.

 Remove Page Breaks in Google Sheets

-2. In the next window, position the cursor on the page break line we want to remove and click on the X sign which appears at the beginning of the line.
+- In the next window, position the cursor on the page break line you want to remove and click on the X sign which appears at the beginning of the line.

-Finally, in the page settings, Jan-21 and Feb-21 rows are now on the first page while Mar-21 is on the second page since we didn’t move the second page break.
+Finally, in the page settings, Jan-21 and Feb-21 rows are now on the first page while Mar-21 is on the second page since you didn’t move the second page break.